New Garden Airport

 New Garden Airport (FAA LID: N57), also known as New Garden Flying Field, is a public airport located in Toughkenamon, Chester County, Pennsylvania (about 20 mi southwest of Philadelphia).

 The airport serves a large general aviation community, and offers maintenance facilities, aviation fuel (100LL), flight instruction, aircraft rental and hangar/tie-down space.
 The airport also hosts the Brandywine Soaring Association and Chapter 240 of the Experimental Aircraft Association (EAA).
 Additionally, in 2015, the airport began hosting the annual Chester County Balloon Festival; a non-profit event with the proceeds going to the Chester County Hero Fund and several other local community groups.
 This hot air balloon festival is designed for families and kids of all ages featuring more than 20 balloons, including Special Shape Balloons.
 Jonathan Martin is the Aviation Director.

 On August 31, 2022, the airport was the site of the New Garden Air & Car Show.
-The event was re-scheduled from August 30, 2022, due to inclement whether.
+The event was rescheduled from August 30, 2022, due to inclement weather.